briancaffey/RedLM/ARTICLE.md

 I created the video for this project using Blender.
 Blender is my favorite tool for 3D and its sequencer editor is a great non-linear video editing tool for simple projects.
 I used the following formula to create the video:

 1. Background music: I used the AI music generation service called Suno with the prompt “mystical strange traditional Chinese music from the Qing Dynasty”.
 Here’s the link to my Suno playlist called “Qing Dynasty Music” where you can find the original song and some other good songs that I generated using this prompt.
-[Qing Dynasty Music Playlist on Suno](https://suno.com/playlist/863ea0dd-1921-467c-8b69-16dbd126d966)
+My [Qing Dynasty Music Playlist on Suno](https://suno.com/playlist/863ea0dd-1921-467c-8b69-16dbd126d966)
 2. Outline: For this project, the main sections are the introduction, then explaining each part with a short demo: translation, text-based Q&A, evaluation for text-based Q&A, image-based Q&A, and finally a short outro.
 I wrote an outline and then ChatGPT helped with filling out the content.
 3. Narration: I used ElevenLabs to narrate the main part of the video using a clone of my voice using the ElevenLabs Voice Lab.
 The Chinese voices were generated on my computer with an open-source text-to-speech model called ChatTTS.
 4. Images and videos: I gathered images and screen captures of different parts of the project including code snippets, paintings of the book, flow diagrams and screen recordings of the application.